Ashstreet/BugScoreKeeper/README.md

-# BugScoreKeeper
-The Keeper Of Bugs
+# Testing my skills with angular